unkyulee/micro-journal/micro-journal-rev-5.1/story.md

 I wonder about Micro Journal.
 It is, in many ways, simply a tool.
 A functioning object.
 Something people use.
 But because it carries a peculiar sensitivity in its design, because it seems to evoke emotions beyond efficiency, could it also be considered art?

 This is where the confusion begins.
 What is an artist, really?
 And why do I desire the label so much?
 The desire certainly exists, though part of me is afraid to examine it too closely.
 Like opening a banking account after an expensive month.
 You suspect something uncomfortable is waiting inside.
+What if it says, I am not the one.

 <img src="./images/002.png" width=400 />

 I have been iterating on Micro Journal for three years now.
 What I've come to understand is that I care about the influence to surroundings.
-The emotions it broughtu up.
+The emotions it brought up.

 A few weeks ago, someone emailed me saying they were inspired by the design, and also by the philosophy behind it.
 That message stayed with me.
-For sure, touchier subject  than questions about battery life or product specifications ever do.
+For sure, touchier subject  than questions about battery types or product specifications ever do.
 It made me pause.

 What philosophy did they see?
 What exactly was being expressed through these objects I keep making?